trisquel87/basic-maven-plugin-codecov/README.md

 # basic-maven-plugin
-An example of a basic Maven plugin.
+An example of a basic Maven plugin with Codecov integration.

 Installation
 ----